-Awards generally are not transferable other than by will or by the laws of descent or distribution.
+Awards generally are not transferable other than by will or by the laws of descent or distribution and may be exercised during the lifetime of the participant, only by the participant.
 However, the administrator may permit an award other than an incentive stock option to be assigned or transferred during a participant's lifetime (i) under a domestic relations order, official marital settlement agreement, or other divorce or separation agreement, (ii) to a "family member" (within the meaning of Form S-8 under the Securities Act of 1933, as amended) in connection with the participant's estate plan, or (iii) or as required by law.